dwrobel/flatcam/README.md

 - Gerber Editor: plotting process is showed in the status bar
 - increased the number of workers in FlatCAM and made the number of workers customizable from Preferences
 - WIP in Gerber Editor: geometry is no longer stored in a Rtree storage as it is not needed
+- changed the way delayed plot is working in Gerber Editor to use a Qtimer instead of python threading module
+- WIP in Gerber Editor

 4.04.2019